Masqulie/AHPluss/README.md

 <br><br><br>
 `/nec` to open the flipper menu<br>
 `/nec help` for more help
-## DISCLAIMER
-Once you download the mod, you read and agreed the term of service.

 ## Why I made this
 Auction flipping should be fun and equal to everyone!